Rey810/from-the-mountain/src/pages/2020-08-05-post-two/index.md

 Those 8 hours will only be interrupted by brief excursions to the kitchen, toilet, and the outdoors often accompanied by my phone and the 48 bookmarked very-important-must-read-if-I-want-to-be-a-better-human-and-developer articles.

 Essentially, I spend most of my time in front of a screen writing code and trying (but failing) to avoid social media (not because I don't love cat videos) but because I know how addictive it all is.
-As you can tell, I'm not here to brag.
+As you can tell, I'm not here to brag...

 What I'm trying to say is, if there is anyone who could benefit from the practice of digital minimalism, it's me.

 And so I write this for you and me both.
 Let's jump in, shall we?